azamat-li/AO-keyboard/README.md

 # Aim

-Make national AOEU Layouts for more Languages
+Make national AOEU layouts for more languages.

 ### National layouts